 So what do we need to consider when coming up with our craft service offering?
 There are a few critical elements:

 1. Dietary requirements – the production industry is rife with special dietary needs.
 It needs a careful plan to ensure that all of these are included.
 It’s not just the milk alternatives, it’s also considering storage and preparation of food – how to keep the food groups separate, and to ensure you have a good range of snacks to cover dietary requirements.
 We have grown our milk jug collection and find that we need 6-7 jugs for a commercial shoot to cover individual coffee tastes.

-2. Preparation – from sourcing stock, to baking and packing everything we need to deliver a beautiful array food, to ensuring we have the infrastructure needed to maintain safety aspects a commercial shoot – there’s a lot to consider.
+2. Preparation – from sourcing stock to baking and packing everything we need to deliver a beautiful array of food, through to ensuring we have the infrastructure needed to maintain the safety aspects of a commercial shoot – there’s a lot to consider.
 We have 2 fridges on board our van, which we need to keep food and milk cold.
-We know that presentation in this industry is key – so slate serving boards, display stands, accessories and packaging are all thought through.
-Covid has made presentation particularly difficult as you can no longer display food in the same way as pre Covid.
+We know that presentation in this industry is key – so slate serving boards, display stands, accessories, and packaging are all thought through.
+Covid has made presentation particularly difficult as you can no longer display food in the same way as pre-Covid.
 More packaging is required and more hands are needed on the job.
 We need to ensure cleanliness and hygiene, which often means bringing multiple knives etc as you don’t have the time to wash up on the job.

 4. Service – we have been doing this long enough to know that the quality of our coffee is rated extremely highly (and we’re very particular ourselves with our coffee!)
 So the rest comes down to service.
 Making sure we turn up on time, are self-sufficient with our set-up to make it easy for the production team to get on with their job, and then engaging with the crew at the right level all create an experience that is appreciated by the team.
 I believe this is something that comes naturally and we hope that we get this bit right.
 It’s the icing on the cake for us.